Don’t be fooled by the Freedom Foundation

 Why does an organization based in Washington State care if Northern California workers are members of our union?
 Because the billionaire-funded “Freedom” Foundation and others are pursuing a plan to privatize public services, gut retirement security, and drive down wages for us all.
 They are attacking our union because we stand for the opposite—raising wages, protecting standards, and defending public services.

 The Freedom Foundation has planned for years to weaken our unions and dismantle public services.
-Now, they’re talking to our bosses and trying to mine our personal information so they can trick our members into weakening our union.
-Check out the information below to learn more about this shady organization and let us know if if the Freedom Foundation tries to contact you by clicking here.
+Now, they’re talking to our bosses and trying to mine our personal information so they can trick our members into leaving our union and weakening our power.
+Check out the information below to learn more about this shady organization and be sure to talk to your coworkers and about the importance of staying united in our union.

 Who is the Freedom Foundation?